negbook/Research-GetRandomVehicleInSphere/README.md

 # Research-GetRandomVehicleInSphere
-GetRandomVehicleInSphere get no train no trailers
+GetRandomVehicleInSphere may not get train no trailers (maybe)

 Class                       Flags
 14 15                       :-1